Measurement of the branching fraction of $D_s^+\to \tau^+ \nu_{\tau}$ via $\tau^+ \to \mu^+ \nu_{\mu}\bar{\nu_{\tau}}$: BRANCHING FRACTION DETERMINATION

+The DT signal yield is extracted by analyzing the $E^{\rm tot}_{\rm extra\,\gamma}$ distribution as shown in Fig.~\ref{fit_etot_data_4178}.
+To minimize the effect of the imperfect signal shape, we adopt an extrapolation technique following Refs.~\cite{huijingevv,cleo_dstotaunu_enunu1,cleo_dstotaunu_enunu2}.
+A bin maximum likelihood fit is performed on the events with $E^{\rm tot}_{\rm extra\,\gamma}>0.6$~GeV, where the signal is negligible, and the sizes and shapes of BKGI and BKGII are fixed.
+The signal DT yield is obtained by subtracting the yields of BKGI, BKGII, and BKGIII from the yield of all events~($N^j_{\rm tot}$) in the $E_{\rm extra \gamma}^{\rm tot}$ signal region.
+In the $D_s^*$ rest frame, the transition photon has a monochromatic energy of $139$~MeV.
+When evaluated in the laboratory rest frame, the $D_s^*$ momentum causes a smearing of $\pm 15$~MeV on the photon energy.
+After further considering the resolution effect, we define $E_{\rm extra \gamma}^{\rm tot}<0.4$~GeV as the signal region.
+Details of BKGI, BKGII, and BKGIII are given below.

-The shape and size of BKGI are modeled by using the events with $M_{\rm ST}$ lying in the sideband regions.
-The shape is extracted from the DT candidates in the corresponding $M_{\rm ST}$ sideband region of data.
-The size is fixed to be $N_{\rm BKG}^{\rm I} = f_1 \times N_{\rm ClassI}$, where $f_1$ is the sideband scale factor obtained by fitting to the ST $D^-_s$ candidates selected from the inclusive MC sample after imposing the DT requirements.
-The sideband scale factor is the ratio of the number of background events in the sideband and signal ranges. $N_{\rm ClassI}$, is obtained by counting events in the $E^{\rm tot}_{\rm extra\,\gamma}$ signal region in data.
-For the tag modes with neutral daughters, the resolution difference between data and MC simulation (data-MC difference) is accounted for by counting the number of events in data and multiplying by the sideband factor.
+The shape of the BKGI component is derived using the data DT events situated in the corresponding $M_{\rm ST}$ sideband regions.
+The $M_{\rm ST}$ sideband regions are indicated inside the brown line segments in Fig.~\ref{fig:stfit}.
+For tag modes with neutrals, the remaining contamination from signal in sideband regions is subtracted.
+The size of this component is fixed at $f^j_1 \cdot N_{\rm Class}^{{\rm I}~j}$, where $f^j_1$ is the sideband scale factor, defined as the ratio of the numbers of background events in the $M_{\rm ST}$ sideband and signal ranges.
+The $f^j_1$ value is obtained by fitting the $M_{\rm ST}$ distribution from the inclusive MC sample after imposing the DT requirements. $N_{\rm Class}^{{\rm I}~j}$ is obtained by counting events in the $E^{\rm tot}_{\rm extra\,\gamma}$ signal region in data.

-The shape of BKGII is modeled by that found in simulation corrected by a 2D data-MC difference for the $K_L^0$ detector response.
+The shape of the BKGII component is modeled by the simulated events corrected by a 2D data-MC difference for the $K_L^0$ detector response.
 The correction factors are obtained by using a control sample of $D^0 \to K_L^0 \pi^+ \pi^-$ decays from 2.93~fb$^{-1}$ of $e^+e^-$ collision data collected at $\sqrt s=3.773$~GeV~\cite{luminosity_3773,luminosity_3773a}.
-The yield of this component, $N_{\rm BKG}^{\rm II}$, is calculated taking the probability not to reconstruct the $K^0_L$ meson from MC simulation and assuming the BF of $D_s^+ \to K^0 \mu^+\nu_\mu$ decays to be the same as the corresponding decay mode involving electrons~\cite{PDG2022}.
+The yield of this component is fixed at $N_{\rm Class}^{{\rm II}~j}$, which is calculated by taking the probability not to reconstruct the $K^0_L$ meson from MC simulation and assuming the BF of $D_s^+ \to K^0 \mu^+\nu_\mu$ decays to be the same as the corresponding decay mode involving electrons~\cite{PDG2022}.